toddcf/pielcanela2/README.md

 ### All

-1. Correctly position the section-footer's SCHEDULE NOW button (and the social links).
-2. Confirm font.
-3. Fix all up and down chevrons.
-4. Remove white space at top and right of screen.
+1. Remove white space at top and right of screen.
 Should not be able to scroll to the right.
+2. Each section-footer: Correctly position the SCHEDULE NOW button (and the social links).
+3. Confirm font.
+4. Add and position all up and down chevrons.
 5. Fit "Piel Canela Massage Therapy" on one line on most screen sizes.
 6. Make POLICIES a modal.

 ### Nav

-1. When expanded (xl and larger), all nav-items must not take up entire width, and should not take up multiple lines of text.
+1. When expanded (xl and larger), nav-items should not take up multiple lines of text.
+2. If possible, have SCHEDULE NOW link always visible in nav.
+3. Align dropdown nav-items to the right.

 ### Hero